 It’s easy to skim through the rental agreement, but skipping over the details can lead to problems later.
 Make sure to carefully read the terms, especially those related to return time and vehicle condition requirements.
 Not returning the van on time or in the same condition can result in unexpected charges.
 It’s always best to know exactly what’s expected before signing the contract.

 Also, take a moment to review the damage liability terms.
 Understand what you’re responsible for if the van gets damaged or involved in an accident.
 Some rental companies offer insurance coverage, but it’s important to clarify exactly what’s included and what you’re liable for.
+It is important to thoroughly check the terms provided by the rental company to avoid any unexpected charges.
 This will help you avoid any surprises if something goes wrong.
 Knowing your responsibilities upfront means you can drive with confidence, knowing exactly what you’re covered for and how to proceed if an issue arises.

+A thorough inspection is crucial to ensure you are not held responsible for pre-existing damage.
 Before you drive away, make sure you inspect the van’s condition carefully.
 Look for any dents, scratches, or mechanical issues that could cause problems later.
-It’s a good idea to take photos or videos to document the condition, so you’re not held responsible for pre-existing damage.
+It’s a good idea to take photos or videos to document the condition so you’re not held responsible for pre-existing damage.
 This simple step can save you from paying for repairs that aren’t your fault.

 Taking these few extra minutes to inspect can save you from uncomfortable surprises on the road and ensure that the van is ready for your tasks.